LukaLambrecht/ML4DQMDC-PixelAE/docs/src/classifiers/HistogramClassifier.md

 **abstract base class for histogram classifying objects**
 note that all concrete histogram classifiers must inherit from HistogramClassifier!
 a HistogramClassifier can be any object that classifies a histogram; in more detail:
-- the input is a collection of histograms (of the same type), represented by a numpy array of shape (nhists,nbins).
+- the input is a collection of histograms (of the same type), represented by a numpy array of shape (nhists,nbins) for 1D histograms or (nhists,nybins,nxbins) for 2D histograms.
 - the output is an array of numbers of shape (nhists).
 - the processing between input and output can in principle be anything, but usually some sort of discriminating power is assumed.
 how to make a concrete HistogramClassifier class: